 Colonial settlers, meanwhile, called it "Devil's Swamp."
 One legend holds that a Wampanoag brave lost his wampum belt in the swamp, which caused the cursed nature of the area.

 Mount Chocorua has a distinctive rocky peak that towers over a picturesque lake.
 It’s said to be one of the most photographed mountains in the world.

 It’s named after Chocorua, a sachem of a small band of Pequawket Indians.
-They had been part of the Penobscot tribe, which was mostly in Maine.
+They had belonged to the Penobscot tribe, who lived mostly in Maine.
 When the Europeans began to settle the White Mountains, the Pequawkets joined with the Penacook confederation, who lived in New Hampshire along the Pemigewasset and Merrimack watersheds and near Great Bay.

-One version of the legend goes that around 1720 Chocorua became friendly with a family named Campbell that lived in Tamworth, N.H.
-Chocorua trusted them so much he left his son in their care when he was called away.
+One version of the legend goes that around 1720 Chocorua grew friendly with a family named Campbell that lived in Tamworth, N.H.
+Chocorua trusted them so much he left his son in their care when he had to go away.
 The son mistakenly ate some poison that the father, Cornelius Campbell, had left for predators.
-When Cornelius was away, Chocorua returned to find his son was dead.
+When Cornelius was away, Chocorua returned to find his son had died.

 Campbell came home to find his wife and children killed.
 He suspected Chocorua, and pursued him to the top of the mountain.
 There Campbell wounded Chocorua with a gunshot.
 Chocorua then climbed to the highest boulder, raised his arms and shouted his curse:

 "May the Great Spirit curse you when he speaks in the clouds and his words are fire!
 Lightning blast your crops!
 Wind and fire destroy your homes!
 The Evil One breathe death on your cattle!
 Panthers howl and wolves fatten on your bones!"

 Then he leapt from the summit to his death.